 That the Oakland County Parks department be involved to help preserve the Lu Woughter Nature Reserve so it may continue to serve residents and provide the connector trail between Hess-Hathaway and possible future trails which could span all the way to the Riverwalk, Drayton Plains Nature Center, and the proposed new Drayton Plains downtown area.

 It is becoming rare to have such a large range of nature so close to the urban sprawl, and therefore more valuable to residents and visitors.
+Natural buffers increase property values for the 15 billion dollars of homeowner wealth in the vicinity of 5-10 miles.
+Even a one percent drop would be 150 million dollars of taxpayer value destroyed.

 The account has been opened!
 The first $220 has been invested in low-fee broad market ETFs (about 60-70% total market ETF, 30-40% extended market ETF.)